natalie-lang/natalie/README.md

 This is **not** comprehensive, but here is a rough to do list, as I think of things that are missing ;-) (not in any specific order):

-- encoding support for string and regex (just UTF-8 would be great!)
+- &:symbol syntax for blocks
+- raise error when wrong number of args are passed to a method
-- Keyword arguments
+- keyword arguments
 - method visibility
 - Float
 - Bignum support